 A working year as recognized by the by-laws of TOOOL shall be defined as January 1st through December 31st as on a standard calendar.

-The Association shall give all members a copy of these by-laws.
+The Organization shall make available to all members a copy of these by-laws.

 Rules of Ethics

-1. Never pick or manipulate with the aim of opening any lock that does not belong to you, unless you have been granted explicit permission by the lock's rightful owner.
+1. Never pick or manipulate any lock that does not belong to you, unless you have been granted explicit permission by the lock's rightful owner.

 2. Never disseminate knowledge or tools of lockpicking to individuals whom you know or whom have reason to suspect would seek to employ such skills or equipment in a criminal manner.